sergioisidoro/goflow/branches/refactoring/docs/source/definitions.rst

 ProcessInstance
 ***************

-An process instance is an occurrence of a process being executed.
+A process instance is an occurrence of a process being executed.
 An instance is created when a process is started.
 The instance passes through the process activities until the process is terminated.

 WorkItem
 ********